gi-os/June4/README.md

 ### Host your own
 1. Download the most recent June4 Base, these are recomended versions of june with the least bugs.
+2. open June4 inside atom or visual studio, It has been found that other text editors often break the code (if you see "Ä" in the code, that means the code has been broken.
-2. Change all of the variables.
+3. Change all of the variables.
-3. Change your token, and your owner ID
+4. Change your token, and your owner ID
-4. Open terminal and type "   npm install discordie   "
+5. Open terminal and type "   npm install discordie   "
-5. Now type node "   LOCATION_OF_FILE   "
+6. Now type "   node LOCATION_OF_FILE   "
-6. June4 should be up and running!
+7. June4 should be up and running!